kbparagua/zen/readability.md

 * *Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.*
   - Martin Fowler, Refactoring: Improving the Design of Existing Code

+## Why Do I Need To Care?

+F*ck you man!
+If you care for your team, then you need to care about your code readability.
+As a programmer, code is our main medium to communicate with our fellow programmers.
+Code is a communication medium!
+That's why it is called Programming LANGUAGE!